What would you do all day if jobs and money didn’t exist?

 We don’t choose the abilities we’re born with, so no one deserves the chance to reach their potential more than anyone else.

 P.S.
 It might be helpful to remember that no one else really cares about you discovering and accomplishing your dreams, at least not the way you do.

 Your talents and art form have a lot to do with your unique perspective; and no one else sees the world exactly as you do.

 Only you can actually do or build anything real from what you see, making a much needed “you-sized” difference in the world.

 Taking steps toward living your dreams can be incredibly difficult when it seems like no one understands, and some even come against you.

 In order to successfully discover and develop your art form, you must first grow to where you can’t ignore how important your values are to you, as well as the next inevitable steps you have to take (and the consequences of not taking those steps).

 Then all you have to do is go public with that part of your experience.
-Find those like you who see things as you do.
-Listen to them.
-Read.

-Hear as many different perspectives as you can.
+But hear as many different perspectives as you can.

 Your art form, itself, will basically take it from there.